-RFID (radio frequency identification) is a technology that incorporates the use of electromagnetic or electrostatic coupling in the radio frequency (RF
+RFID (radio frequency identification) is a technology that incorporates the use of electromagnetic or electrostatic coupling in the radio frequency (

-.
+bar code.
 The advantage of RFID is that it does not require direct contact or line-of-sight scanning.
-An RFID system consists of three components: an antenna
+An RFID system consists of three components: an

-(often combined into one reader) and a transponder
+transceiver (often combined into one reader) and a

 RFID is sometimes called dedicated short range communication (DSRC).